 ECU is leading efforts to encourage candidates and members to refuse corporate PAC money

 End Citizens United is dedicated to getting Big Money out of politics and fixing the rigged system in Washington so it works for all Americans.
-It is working to elect members of Congress, like Sen. Whitehouse, who will fight to overturn Citizens United and pass meaningful reforms.
-ECU has over four million members, including over 12,000 in Rhode Island, and is entirely grassroots-funded with an average donation of just $14.
+It is working to elect members of Congress, like Representative Cicilline, who will fight to overturn Citizens United and pass meaningful reforms.
+ECU has over four million members, including 6,000 in RI-01, and is entirely grassroots-funded with an average donation of just $14.

 # # #